Jeroboam II: Earthquake in Israel c. 760 BC

 A major earthquake had occurred in Israel c.
 760 BC, which may have been during the time of Jeroboam II, towards the end of his rule.
 This earthquake is mentioned in the Book of Amos as having occurred during the rule of "Jeroboam son of Jehoash".

 Geologists believe they have found evidence of this big earthquake in sites throughout Israel and Jordan.
 Archeologists Yigael Yadin and Israel Finkelstein dated the earthquake level at Tel Hazor to 760 BC based on stratigraphic analysis of the destruction debris.
 Similarly, David Ussishkin arrived at the same date based on the "sudden destruction" level at Lachish.

 According to Steven A. Austin, the magnitude of this earthquake may have been at least 7.8, but more likely as high as 8.2.
 "This magnitude 8 event of 750 B.C. appears to be the largest yet documented on the Dead Sea transform fault zone during the last four millennia."

-The epicenter of this earthquake may have been 200–300 km north of present-day Israel.
+The epicenter of this earthquake may have been north of present-day Israel.

 Multiple biblical references exist to this earthquake in the Book of Amos, and also in Zechariah 14:5.

 Recent excavations by Aren Maeir in ancient Gath have revealed evidence of a major earthquake.

 "Based on the tight stratigraphic context, this can be dated to the mid-8th cent.
 BCE" ...

 In the Bible

 His name occurs in the Old Testament only in 2 Kings; 1 Chronicles; Book of Hosea; and Book of Amos.
-In all other passages it is Jeroboam I, the son of Nebat that is meant.
+In all other passages it is Jeroboam I, the son of Nebat, that is meant.